Image

 This prepaid, rechargeable IC card issued by the East Japan Railway Company can be used on various public transport, and as e-money at stores where Suica is accepted.
 You could compare it to London’s Oyster card, South Korea’s T-money, or Hong Kong’s Octopus card.

-The news on Suica cards (Summer 2024)
+The news on Suica cards (Spring 2025)

 Just what is a Suica card?